gianlucabianco/react-would-you-rather/README.md

 <!-- TODO: adjust the README.md file -->
 # 🎉 Would You Rather Project 🎉

-This is the code for the final assessment project for Udacity's React & Redux course.
+This is the code for the final assessment project for Udacity's React & Redux nano degree.

 ___